donkirkby/chess-kit/README.md

-# Chess Kit: Assembling New Games from the Building Blocks of Chess
+# Chess Kit: New Games from the Building Blocks of Chess

 I am not a strong chess player - it's always seemed to me more like study than play.
 However, I do like the ideas in chess: a ragtag army of pieces with